samrocketman/vagrant-configs/README.md

     vagrant destroy

-Learn more about vagrant by reading documentation on the [Vagrant website][vagrant].
+Learn more about Vagrant by reading documentation on the [Vagrant website][vagrant].

 [vagrant]: https://www.vagrantup.com/